Why does natural gas make sense for some consumers?

-Replacing fuel oil with natural gas offers the prospect of lower energy bills – in some cases up to 50% lower.
+Replacing fuel oil with natural gas offers the prospect of lower energy bills.
 Using natural gas to heat your home or business also decreases the level of harmful air pollution in comparison with fuel oil – and even more dramatically in comparison to coal.
 A switch to domestically produced natural gas also helps consumers break free from the price spikes that result from a dependence on foreign oil.

 In 2013, the State of Connecticut, recognizing the importance of this opportunity to residents and businesses, adopted a number of strategies to help consumers make the switch to Natural Gas in its Comprehensive Energy Strategy.
 The Strategy proposes to expand the availability of natural gas to as many as 300,000 additional Connecticut homes and businesses over the next decade.

 Is natural gas an option for me?